undeMalum/portfolio/content/posts/bury-mis-salt-dough/index.md

 color = "" #color from the theme settings
 +++

-# Gathering Crew
+# The crew and the plan
-Every good plan starts with an idea and a good crew, doesn't it?
+Every good plan starts with a good idea and a reliable crew, doesn't it?
 The sault dough workshops began exactly like this.
-At the beginning, someone came with a thought of creating something original for Świętnica which ends holiday.
-Another individual suggested sault dough as it is one of these kids-love-playing-with magical substances that leaves a lot of space for imagination (and mess, but who cares?).
+It was an ordinary winter day (winter because of the month, not the weather) that a fellow volunteer came with a thought of crafting something original for Świętnica at Osada, Kaszuby, which ends the holidays.
+Another individual suggested sault dough for this noble cause as it is one of these kids-love-playing-with magical substances that leaves a lot of space for imagination (and mess naturally, but who cares?).
 Idea was there, but we needed people to make it real.

 I and a bunch of other people declared our willingness to participate in the event.
-Also, on of the participants called all parents of Bury Miś charges and invite them to the workshops we planned.
-Some said their children would be delighted to engage and some even wanted to come by themselves.
-I wrote a message to parents of each of my charges (Adam, Piotr, and Marcin), but only Marcin could come.
+Also, one of the participants called all parents of Bury Miś charges and invited them to the workshops we planned.
+Many parents couldn't make it, but some of them said that their children would be delighted to be engaged in and some even wanted to come by themselves.
+I wrote a text message to parents of each of my charges (Adam, Piotr, and Marcin), but only Marcin could show up.
+That's still 33%!
 Great!
-We had all that was needed to start our project.
+We had all that was needed to kick off our project.

 ***
 {{< neighbouring >}}